-Select the required certificates and assign them to the correct containers.
+Select the required certificate and assign it to the correct container.

 You must select a PIV Authentication certificate and Card Authentication certificate for all smart cards.
 If the cardholder has a government-issued email account at the time of issuance, you must also select a Digital Signature certificate and a Key Management certificate.